 At Basti Dental Care, we can provide you with dental implant surgery to replace your missing tooth.
-Even though oral health care has improved, the majority of adults still lose at least one tooth during their lifetime.
+Even with the improvements of oral health care, the majority of adults still lose at least one tooth during their lifetime.
 Whether this is due to old age, an accident, or gum disease, we have the most durable solution for replacing your teeth.
 This is the only procedure that replaces both your lost root and tooth, since dentures and dental bridges only replace the visible portion of your tooth.
-In order to place implants, we must conduct dental implant surgery, where a titanium post is inserted under the gums and secured to the jawbone.
-The bone and metal will fuse together through the process of osseointegration, creating a durable root system for your new tooth (crown) to be attached to.
+In order to place implants, we must conduct dental implant surgery.
+During the surgery, we will insert a titanium post under the gums and secure it to the jawbone.
+The bone and metal will fuse together through the process of osseointegration, creating a durable root system to attach your new tooth (crown).
 If you are considering this procedure, we encourage you to call (949) 201-4721 to schedule a consultation with our Mission Viejo dental office.

 Dental Implant Surgery: What to Expect From the Actual Procedure

-On the day you visit our California dental office for surgery, you will be given anesthesia so you will not feel anything while the implant is being placed.
+On the day you visit our California dental office for surgery, you will be given anesthesia so you will not feel anything while we place the implant.
 The procedure itself can take anywhere from 30 minutes for a single implant to several hours.
-If you are having multiple teeth replaced with implants, we will let you know how long the process will take and whether or not you will need to have it completed over the course of two appointments.
+If you are replacing multiple teeth with implants, we will let you know how long the process will take and whether or not it will take two appointments.

 Post-Operation Care for Dental Implants

-Given that dental implant surgery is an invasive process, you can expect to have some swelling and sensitivity after the fact.
+Since dental implant surgery is an invasive process, you can expect to have some swelling and sensitivity after the fact.
 While perfectly natural, you must take good care of your mouth in order to prevent an infection or unnecessary irritation.
 We suggest taking ibuprofen to decrease swelling and manage discomfort.
 You can also use an icepack or cold compress for 15 minutes at a time.
 At Basti Dental Care, we generally recommend taking a couple of days off work while you are recovering.
-After two to five days, you should feel normal again, though your gums may remain slightly sensitive for a little longer.
+After two to five days, you will feel normal again; though your gums may remain slightly sensitive for a little longer.

-Check out what others are saying about our Dental Implant Surgery support services on Yelp: Dental Implant Surgery Mission Viejo.
+Check out what others are saying about our dental implant surgery services on Yelp: Dental Implant Surgery Mission Viejo

 Dental Implant Recovery FAQ